rage/programming-23/data/part-1/3-more-about-variables.md

 ## Changing the value of a variable

-The value stored in a variable can change, as the word _variable_ implies.
+As implied by the name _variable_, the value stored in a variable can change.
 In the previous section we noticed that the new value replaces the old one.

-In the following program the variable `word` has three different values:
+During the execution of the following program, the variable `word` will have three different values:

 ```python
 word = input("Please type in a word: ")